 Slow down the pace while scoping out the subtropical archipelago of Scilly…

 Take me to a place where there are no people and no cars, my Old Man had said when I asked him where he would like to go for his first holiday in donkey’s years.
-With the moon over budget and a bit of a reach, a rower friend recommended Scilly – the island chain of somewhat warmer climes 28 miles off the Cornish coast – as the closest we’d get to that sort of seclusion in the South West.
+With the Moon just over budget, a rower friend recommended Scilly – the island chain of somewhat warmer climes 28 miles off the Cornish coast – as the closest we’d get to that sort of seclusion in the South West.
 “Take seasickness tablets for the crossing,” she warned, “but you’ll love it.”

-As it turned out, the three-hour ride over from Penzance on the Scillonian III passenger ferry – passing futuristic flyboarders and the famous open-air Minack Theatre on the rocky granite cliffs – was millpond-smooth and as pleasurable it could have been.
-(Put it down to a surprisingly long and paradisiacal spell of British weather and plenty of porpoise-spotting from the ship.)
-You can now fly into St Mary’s with Island Helicopters too, from Land’s End (from £215 return), or get the Skybus from there (a 15-minute flight) or, alternatively, Newquay and Exeter airports.
+As it turned out, the three-hour ride over from Penzance on the Scillonian III passenger ferry – passing futuristic flyboarders and the open-air Minack Theatre on the rocky granite cliffs – was millpond-smooth and as pleasurable it could have been.
+(Put it down to a surprisingly long and paradisiacal spell of British weather and porpoise-spotting from the ship.)
+You can now fly into St Mary’s with Island Helicopters too, from Land’s End (from £215 return), or get the 15-minute Skybus from there or Newquay and Exeter airports.
 Whichever mode you choose, you’ll arrive on Scilly soil car-free.
 That’s the way the residents like it; there are few motors on the roads so it’s great for fleeing the rat race, the city traffic and the sound of angry tooting.
 Especially once you start island-hopping to the less developed parts of the archipelago.

-We spotted the billowing flag of Star Castle Hotel – the 16th-century fortress you’ll be wanting to stay in if you’re basing yourself on the largest of the five inhabited isles – the minute we began to approach St Mary’s dock and float serenely through pristine teal and turquoise waters.
+We spotted the billowing flag of Star Castle Hotel – the 16th-century fortress you can stay in if you’re basing yourself on the largest of the five inhabited isles – the minute we began to approach St Mary’s dock and float serenely through pristine teal waters.
 On the fortified Garrison Hill to the west of Hugh Town – with a moat, dungeon and canons that once defended mainland Britain – it takes its name from its eight-pointed shape and has an indoor heated pool, free tennis and golf as well as its own vineyard where you can have yourself a lovely lobster lunch.
 The Star’s enviable sweeping sea views alone are worth the steep climb from the town (don’t worry, the hotel will collect you and your luggage from the ferry).

 Tresco’s the kind of place where homemade fudge, aeoniums and jewellery made by the local kids are sold on cottage garden walls, and fresh veg is left out on wooden carts next to an honesty box.
-On a warm day, we recommend refreshing with an apple cider sorbet packed with big pieces of fresh fruit at The New Inn.
+On a warm day, we recommend refreshment by way of apple cider sorbet packed with big pieces of fresh fruit at The New Inn.
 “Isn’t there an Arthur Ransome book set in Scilly?
 There should be,” we mused as we chanced upon Cromwell’s Castle during a coastal ramble – the round artillery tower, standing on a rocky promontory between Bryher and Tresco, is one of the last surviving Cromwellian fortifications in Britain.
-“All these treasures in places you wouldn’t expect,” said my Old Man, strolling in the hot sun and starting to look like a lovely old raisin.
+“All these treasures in places you wouldn’t expect,” said my Old Man, strolling in the hot sun and starting to resemble a lovely old raisin.

 The sound of planes regularly soaring overhead does put you in mind of St Mary’s wartime history and strategic significance – it was a Royalist stronghold during the English Civil War and also found itself on the frontline when submarine warfare came into play during the First World War.
-Strolling the ramparts outside Star Castle, past King Charles’ battery, of an evening, has the same effect (note: Scilly sunsets are something else).
+Traversing the rocky ramparts outside Star Castle and past King Charles’ battery of an evening has the same effect (note: Scilly sunsets are something else).

-Given that you can’t take your car over on the Scillonian, this is a destination conducive to plenty of sunny cider drinking – or maybe a drop of local moonshine if that be your preference.
+Given that you can’t take your car over on the Scillonian, this is a destination conducive to plenty of sunny cider drinking – or maybe a drop of local moonshine if that’s your preference.
 Not much of a boozer?
-Dibble & Grub, which enjoys a pretty prime beach-facing position, also does a mean milkshake (try the Elvis: peanut butter, banana, honey and almond milk) as well as fresh and very tasty tapas.
+Dibble & Grub, which enjoys a prime beach-facing position, also does a mean milkshake (try the Elvis: peanut butter, banana, honey and almond milk) as well as fresh and tasty tapas.

-In the evenings we ate at The Dining Room – the original officers’ mess at Star Castle – on the likes of asparagus, wild mushroom and spinach casserole with breaded duck egg; and local John Dory with samphire, lobster, saffron potatoes and roast peppers.
+In the evenings we ate within the original officers’ mess at Star Castle – on the likes of asparagus, wild mushroom and spinach casserole with breaded duck egg; and local John Dory with samphire, lobster, saffron potatoes and roast peppers.
 Best was the soft wild bass and dressed local crab with lemon gel accompanied by Featherdrop sauvignon with notes of gooseberry – closely followed by caramelised banana mille feuille.

 The three other main islands (we won’t count the 140 uninhabited in the collection) all have charms aplenty too.
-You might choose to head to the smallest of them, rugged baby Bryher (population: just around 80) where the roads are barely dirt tracks; St Agnes where you’ll find Bronze Age archaeology and, beyond, nothing but ocean until North America; or St Martin’s which is home to some of the best beaches in the world.
-The whole place is something of an adventure playground with everything from watersports – kayaking to hidden coves, snorkelling with seals, the Scilly Swim Challenge, international gig racing – and foodie fun at the Taste of Scilly festival in September to the Tresco Triathlon, the big Christmas street party and the famous, slightly surreal Low Tide Experience where you can walk across from Tresco to Bryher.
+You might choose to head to the smallest of them, rugged baby Bryher (population: around 80) where the roads are barely dirt tracks; St Agnes where you’ll find Bronze Age archaeology and, beyond, nothing but ocean until North America; or St Martin’s which is home to some of the best beaches in the world.
+The whole place is something of an adventure playground with everything from watersports – kayaking to hidden coves, snorkelling with seals, the Scilly Swim Challenge, international gig racing – and foodie fun at the Taste of Scilly festival in September to the Tresco Triathlon and the famous Low Tide Experience where you can walk across from Tresco to Bryher.
 Do make time to go play…

 Words by Amanda Nicholls